totalhack/zillion/docs/markdown/readme_contents.md

 ### **Warehouse Creation**

-A `Warehouse` may be created from an existing SQLAlchemy MetaData instance, purely from a JSON configuration, or a combination of the two.
-The code below shows how it can be done in as little as one line of code if you have a pointer to a JSON `Warehouse` config.
+A `Warehouse` may be created from an existing SQLAlchemy MetaData instance, purely from a JSON/YAML configuration, or a combination of the two.
+The code below shows how it can be done in as little as one line of code if you have a pointer to a JSON/YAML `Warehouse` config.

-> *Note*: Defining your config in JSON is recommended, so we'll save an example of defining `Zillion` metadata directly on your SQLAlchemy objects for another time.
+> *Note*: Defining your config in JSON or YAML is recommended, so we'll save an example of defining `Zillion` metadata directly on your SQLAlchemy objects for another time.